TcOpenGroup/TcOpen.Documentation/articles/TcOpenFramework/howtos/How_to_include_tcopen_in_a_project/article.md

 - On the Configure your new project page, enter `PlcProjectConnector` in the Project name box, and then choose Next.

-- On the Additional information page, select .NET Standard 2.0, and then choose Create.
+- On the Additional information page, select .NET4.8 or .NET5 (or NET6 when supported), and then choose Create.

 > [!Video https://www.youtube.com/embed/Y3Y2_4CYFyw]